39 Must-dos in beautiful Western North Carolina

 15. Brunch at the Blue Ridge Artisanal Dining Room

 Nothing really beats a great brunch, that is, asides from a brunch accompanied with extraordinary views.
 It’s not too often that we come across a buffet that comes with great scenery as an added bonus.
-Breakfast at the Blue Ridge Artisanal Dining room inside the Omni Park Grove is every bit as luxurious as the resort itself.
-Here you can look forward to a made-to-order omelet station, a donut bar, fresh squeezed juiced drinks, homemade pastries, as well as all the standard breakfast sides.
+Breakfast at the Blue Ridge Artisanal Dining room inside the Omni Grove Park Inn is every bit as luxurious as the resort itself.
+Here you can look forward to a made-to-order omelet station, a donut bar, fresh squeezed juiced drinks, chia seed pudding, a waffle bar, homemade pastries, as well as all the standard breakfast sides.

 The best part of dining at this buffet is enjoying the stunning vistas via the floor-to-ceiling windows.
 Every seat in the room has a great view.
 Really, there is no need to plan for brunch anywhere else when you could dine in company of the beautiful Blue Ridge mountains.